Generics in C# are a feature that allows us to *define classes, interfaces, and methods dependent on a data type (which can logically vary).

 This data type is specified at compile time, providing flexibility and type safety without sacrificing performance.

-Defining a generic class
+Defining a Generic Class

-To define a generic class, the symbol <T> is used after the class name.
-Here, T is a type parameter that can be replaced with any specific type when creating an instance of the class.
+is a type parameter that can be replaced with any specific type when an instance of the class is created.

 public class MyClass<T>